Osama Khalifa: Junior Squash career

-In the summer of 2012, at age 17, Khalifa competed in the PSA Barossa Valley Open in Australia, where he beat the current world number 6 Paul Coll to reach the finals of his first Professional Squash Tournament.
+In the summer of 2012, at age 17, Khalifa competed in the PSA Barossa Valley Open in Australia, where he beat the then world number 6 Paul Coll to reach the finals of his first professional squash tournament.

 In September 2012, Khalifa moved to the United States, enrolling at Deerfield Academy.
 Khalifa went undefeated during his two-year tenure at Deerfield.
-He led Deerfield Academy to finish at their best ever, 4th place position at the United States High School Team Squash Championships held in Philadelphia in February 2013, and a 2nd place finish at the New England Championships.
+He led Deerfield Academy to finish at their best ever, 4th-place position at the United States High School Team Squash Championships held in Philadelphia in February 2013, and a 2nd-place finish at the New England Championships.
 He won the New England High School Individual Championship title both years he competed, in 2013 and 2014.

-Khalifa reached the finals of the US Junior Open Championship in December 2012, losing to Karim El Hammamy, who became the Individual World Junior Champion later that season.
-In February 2013, Khalifa represented the winning Egyptian National Team in the World Junior Squash Championships in Wroclaw, Poland.
+Khalifa reached the finals of the US Junior Open Championship in December 2012, losing to compatriot Karim El Hammamy, who became the Individual World Junior Champion later that season.
+In February 2013, Khalifa represented the winning Egyptian national team in the World Junior Squash Championships in Wroclaw, Poland.